Umar Bin Khattab (RA) - The Greatest Muslim Ruler

 He took part in all the major battles of Badr, Uhud, and Khandaq, battles against Jewish tribes, the Battle of Hunayn, etc. During the Battle of Tabuk, Umar (RA) gave half of his total wealth to the cause of Islam.

-After the death of Prophet Muhammad (PBUH), Umar (RA) staunchly supported the caliphate of Abu Bakr (RA).
+After the death of Prophet Muhammad (PBUH), Umar (RA) supported the caliphate of Abu Bakr (RA) with devotion.
 He paved the way for his caliphate by ensuring the support of the majority of Muhajirun and Ansar.
 He also remained the advisor and right-hand man of Abu Bakr (RA) during his caliphate.
-Umar (RA) also played a role in the unity and stability of the Islamic State during Abu Bakr’s era.
-On seeing his ability, wisdom, and piety, Abu Bakr decided to nominate Umar (RA) as his successor and second Caliph of Islam.
+Umar (RA) also played a role in the unity and stability of the Islamic State during this era.
+After seeing his ability, wisdom, and piousness, Abu Bakr nominated Umar (RA) as his successor and second Caliph of Islam.

 Umar (RA) As Caliph

-Khalid bin Waleed (RA) conquered parts of Iraq during Abu Bakr’s reign, and Umar continued the conquest of Persia.
+Khalid bin Waleed (RA) conquered parts of Iraq during the reign of Abu Bakr, and Umar continued the conquest of Persia.
 His military commanders finally captured mainland Persia in 644 AD, which ended the Sassanid Empire.

 In 638 AD, Muslim armies captured the whole of the Levant from the Byzantines.
 It includes modern-day Jordan, Lebanon, Syria, Palestine/Israel, and Eastern Anatolia.

-In 642 AD, Muslim commander Amr bin al-A’as (RA) conquered Egypt from Byzantine Empire and ended their rule there.
+In 642 AD, Muslim commander Amr bin al-As (RA) conquered Egypt from the Byzantine Empire and ended their rule there.

 Umar’s ten-year era was a golden period of internal prosperity due to his social and administrative reforms.
 He was the first to build a national army.
-Before that, men from different tribes came to fight a battle.
-He founded garrison cities (cantonments) of Basra and Kufa in Iraq.
+Before that, men from different tribes gather to fight a battle.
+He founded garrison cities (cantonments) of Basra and Kufa in Iraq

 He established Bayt al-mal (treasury) in 641 AD and introduced social security for the elderly, poor, widows, disabled, and orphans, either Muslim or non-Muslim.
 He started the Islamic calendar (Hijri) from the migration of Muhammad (PBUH) from Makkah to Madinah.
 He also established a postal service.
 He ordered 80 lashes for alcoholic drinking and introduced punishment for targeting a woman’s modesty in poetry.

-He was more interested in the expansion of Islam instead of territorial gain.
+He was more interested in the expansion of Islam than territorial gain.
 Due to this reason, the areas conquered by Umar are still Muslim-majority areas.
 Due to all these reforms, historians recognize him as one of the best administrators and founders of the welfare state.

 Martyrdom and Achievements

-On 3rd November 644 AD, a non-Muslim Persian slave Abu Lulu Firuz attacked Umar with a knife and wounded him.
-The attacker later committed.
+On 3rd November 644 AD, a non-Muslim Persian slave, Abu Lulu Firuz, attacked Umar with a knife and wounded him.
+The attacker later committed suicide.
 Umar (RA) died on 26th Dhul Hijja 23 AH (7th November 644) after succumbing to his injuries.
-He was buried alongside Prophet Muhammad (PBUH) and the first Caliph Abu Bakr (RA) according to his will.
-The plan for Umar’s assassination was made by Persians living in Madinah to take revenge for the Muslim conquest of Persia.
+His grave is alongside Prophet Muhammad (PBUH) and the first Caliph Abu Bakr (RA).
+Persians living in Madinah devised the plan for Umar’s assassination to take revenge for the Muslim conquest of Persia.
 Before his martyrdom, Umar (RA) appointed a six-member committee to choose the next Caliph.
 The committee later selected Usman bin Affan (RA), and he became the third Caliph after Umar’s martyrdom.

-The above-mentioned account clearly shows that he was one of the greatest rulers and reformers of human history.
+The above account clearly shows that Umar was a great ruler and reformer in human history.
 The impact of his military achievements was long-lasting, and his laws about social security are still actable.
-He received appreciation from Muslims and western historians.
+He received appreciation from Muslims and Western historians for his achievements.

 Comments